 Our team consists of certified personal trainers, CrossFit Level 1 Trainers, weightlifting coaches, and lifelong athletes, all with the experience and knowledge to know what different fitness products can bring to the table for consumers.
 From weight plates to weight stacks, we’ve got you covered.

-While we haven’t had extensive testing of the REP Ares 2.0 yet, Coop got to try it out at FIBO, and looked at many of the changes made to the cable attachment, shown in this full video of his first impressions.
+For this review, Coop got to try out the Ares 2.0 at FIBO and looked at many of the changes made to the cable attachment, shown in this full video of his first impressions.
+Along with that, we’ve now had time with it at GGR headquarters.
 With all cable machines we test, we look at features according to our fitness equipment testing methodology such as:

 • Construction and durability